GrahamDumpleton/mod_wsgi/docs/configuration-directives/WSGIDaemonProcess.rst

-    This option may need to be used to override small default values set by certain operating systems and would help avoid possibility of deadlock between Apache child process and daemon process when WSGI application generates large responses but doesn't consume request content.
+    This option may need to be used to override small default values set by certain operating systems and would help avoid possibility of deadlock between Apache child process and daemon process when the WSGI application generates large responses but doesn't consume request content.
 In general such deadlock problems would not arise with well behaved WSGI applications, but some spam bots attempting to post data to web sites are known to trigger the problem.

     The maximum possible value that can be set for the buffer size is operating system dependent and will need to be calculated through trial